 Berkeley Dog Bites Lawyer

-At Golden Gate Legal, we have extensive experience handling dog bite cases and fighting for victims in Berkeley.
-This article will provide clear direction on the immediate steps to take after a bite, offer an overview of the legal process, and answer the critical questions you may have.
+At Golden Gate Legal, we have extensive experience handling dog bite cases and fighting for victims' rights in Berkeley.
+We've created this guide to walk you through the immediate steps to take after a bite, provide an overview of the legal process, and address the common questions you might have.

 What to Do After a Dog Bite in Berkeley

-If a dog bites you in Berkeley, it's important to take the following steps:
+If you get a dog bite in Berkeley, it's important to follow the steps below:

 Make Sure You're Safe